zchking/docs/pages/katalon-studio/docs/using-autoit-for-authentication-in-katalon-studio.md

 ```

-Now it’s all done.
+Now it's all done.
 You can run your test case to see how it works.